MissVeronica/um-directory-display-names-shorter/README.md

-# UM Directory Display Names Shorter
+# UM Directory Display Names Shorter version 1.0.0
 Extension to Ultimate Member for truncating long display names in Members Directory with addtion of a suffix of three dots.

 ## UM Settings -> General -> Users